“The world is a book and those who do not travel read only one page.”

-As we prepare for our annual trip to the southwestern US to visit family and friends (and scout out future retirement locations) – this time by air rather than car – my thoughts turn, once again, to the people I know that never wanted to travel.
+As we prepare for our annual trip to the southwestern US to visit family and friends (and scout out future retirement locations with our very patient local realtor), my thoughts turn, once again, to the people I know that never wanted to travel.
 Those that have never ventured far from their own doors.
 And I often wonder how much that has colored their understanding of world events – or even issues facing neighboring states.
 Certainly my own travels, both inside and outside of the US, have altered my own perceptions.
-To borrow a line from Jim Croce’s One Less Set of Footsteps “…after all it’s what we’ve done that makes us who we are”.
+To borrow a line from Jim Croce’s One Less Set of Footsteps “…after all it’s what we’ve done that makes us who we are“.

-My intent while away is to keep this blog mostly on schedule, but I do apologize in advance for any timing lapses over the next couple of weeks.
+As usual, my intent while away is to keep this blog mostly on schedule, but I apologize in advance for any timing lapses over the next couple of weeks.